 Are you ready to see our new kitchen?
 I’m calling it a modern kitchen with vintage touches, but I think it could also be called a budget friendly small kitchen makeover.
 Either way, whatever you want to call it, the room just screams me.
 A ton of little DIY projects, lots of old, natural wood tones, vintage light fixtures and unique finds, and green.

 Yep, my cabinets are now my happy color – the one color that can finally tie all of the rooms in my home together.
+If you’re thinking about painting your cabinets green, this post brings together 20 other dark green kitchen cabinets with paint colors for inspiration.

 It’s functional (I have four kids ages 7 and under), but also pretty.
 It’s easy to cook in (thanks to the small footprint), but also has little touches that just make me smile.